Research shows that with OmoType, dyslexia friendly font system, dyslexic kids read faster, make fewer mistakes, and use less effort to read.

-240 different styles address the entire spectrum of dyslexia manifestations
+OmoType has 240 different styles that address the needs of the entire spectrum of dyslexia manifestations

-Our typographers, science and dyslexia experts used relevant scientific research about font readability and dyslexia to develop OmoType.
+Our typographers, science, and dyslexia experts used relevant scientific research about font readability and dyslexia to develop OmoType.
+It is free for personal use so feel free to reach out to us for a download link.

 Dyslexia Friendly Font Improves Letter Detection and Recognition